-over \$100 million in assets under management ("AUM") or that advise registered investment companies such as mutual funds must register with the SEC, whereas investment advisers with under \$100 million AUM must register with the states.
-Nearly all broker-dealers must register with the SEC and a self-regulatory organization called the Financial Industry Regulatory Authority ("FINRA").
-States can require an SEC-registered broker-dealer doing business in the state to register with them as well.
+such as mutual funds must register with the SEC, whereas investment advisers with under \$100 million AUM must register with the states.
+Nearly all broker-dealers must register with the SEC and be a member of a self-regulatory organization called the Financial Industry Regulatory Authority ("FINRA").
+A state can require an SEC-registered broker-dealer doing business in the state to register.